aaronbloomfield/pdr/cs2150/old/syllabus-fall-2014.md

 We expect that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
 If this does happen, it will be clearly announced in lecture.
 Class participation includes such things as random attendance quizzes or in-class quizzes on readings or previously covered topics, using Piazza, useful contributions to the github repo, or otherwise contributing to the course.

-**Development Environment:** In this class, you may NOT use Microsoft Visual Studio, any other Microsoft Windows-based development environment, or any IDE (Integrated Development Environment), for any reason.
-This includes, among others, Eclipse, Netbeans, Xcode, Geany, Visual Studio, and Atom.
+**Development Environment:** In this class, you may NOT use Microsoft Visual Studio, any other Microsoft Windows-based development environment, or any IDE (Integrated Development Environment), such as Eclipse, for any reason.
 This applies to program development -- obviously, you can use MS Office to edit text documents.
 The purpose behind this rule is to introduce you to the Unix environment -- thus, all course work in this class is to be done in a Unix environment (Solaris, Linux, FreeBSD, Cygwin, etc.).
 We will discuss how to access and/or install these environments in the beginning of the course.  **In order to take this course, you agree to sign an honor pledge that states that you will NOT use a Microsoft Windows-based development environment or IDE for any course work.**

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, LNEC considerations, etc.) need to let one of us know during the **first week of class**.

 **Textbooks: ** Due to the high cost of textbooks, and their relative low quality, there will be no recommended nor required textbooks this semester.
 Instead, there will be selected [Readings](../docs/readings.html) ([md](../docs/readings.md)) that can be used in lieu of a recommended textbook.

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
-Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date of Tuesday, October 13th.
+Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date of Monday, March 3rd, 2014.

-- Midterm Exam 1: Tuesday, September 29th, during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, September 30th during lab session in Olsson 001
-- Midterm Exam 2: Tuesday, November 10th, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, November 11th, during lab session in Olsson 001
-- Final Exam: Friday, December 11th from 9:00 am to noon in Gilmer 130
+- Final Exam: Friday, December 12th from 9:00 am to 12:00 noon

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 But since it is not a common exam time (as has been in the past), there are not likely to be any conflicts.